godotengine/godot-docs/tutorials/animation/animation_tree.rst

 Transition
 ^^^^^^^^^^

-Very simple state machine (when you don't want to cope with a ``StateMachine`` node).
+Basic state machine (when you don't want to cope with a ``StateMachine`` node).
 Animations can be connected to the outputs and transition times can be specified.

 BlendSpace2D
 ^^^^^^^^^^^^